Mikalisa/TwitterMapper/README.md

 It also plots the location of the user the originated the tweet on a map of the world.
 To do this, the app makes use of an existing geographical mapping library and the Twitter API.

-The application can be run using inteliJ IDEA
+The application can be run using inteliJ IDEA.

+The dependecies and offline tweets recorded can be found in the data folder.